 Today with a passion for plants, native and ornamental, I look to establish environmentally sound techniques for gardening, growing, and helping people re-connect with nature.
 An interest in ecology developed during these influential years addressing sustainable opportunities as part of my career.

 Unfortunately, there are still sectors of the horticultural industry that are undervalued, and underpaid and leave the gardener with little or no financial security or benefits.
 Perennial a UK-based organization helps people in horticulture and gardeners with life’s challenges, including health and wellness, housing, and financial difficulties.

 Numerous positions in international locations have meant I have had the chance to meet candidates as they apply for various positions.
 I recall that have had the pleasure of interviewing hopeful candidates from various career backgrounds and communities.

-Having the opportunity to share my experiences with others who have a keen interest, in Gardening reminds me how fortunate I have been to have such great mentors throughout my own horticultural career, spanning over 34 years.
+Having the opportunity to share my experiences with others who have a keen interest, in Gardening reminds me how fortunate I have been to have such great mentors throughout my horticultural career, spanning over 34 years.

 I began a blog to grow, educate, and inform, I write articles and reviews for the horticultural press and enjoy sharing my passion for gardening.
-I hope you enjoy checking out my articles and consider bookmarking my site for future reading.
+I hope you enjoy my articles and consider bookmarking my site for future reading.